Andrés Cabas: Present

 In June 2013, Cabas released “Que Prenda La Moto” (‘The Engine Starts’).
 The song quickly became a top 10 hit in Colombia.
-He also released a duet with up and coming singer Duina del Mar, “Besarte La Boquita” (“Kissing Your Little Mouth”) Universal Music Latino.
+He also released a duet with up-and-coming singer Duina del Mar, “Besarte La Boquita” (“Kissing Your Little Mouth"), on Universal Music Latino.

 In late 2015, Cabas released the single "Enamorandonos" (APM) in Colombia and later Ecuador.
-The single went straight to the top of the charts in both countries receiving extensive radio play.
+The single went straight to the top of the charts in both countries, receiving extensive radio play.
 A video was released in February 2016 and has amassed nearly 50 million plays.
 "Enamorandonos" was released to much success in Mexico in August 2016 and was included in the trailer for the Mexican hit movie "Treintona, Soltera y Fantástica" ('Thirty-ish, Single and Fabulous') starring Barbara Mori.
 Azteca TV included the song as the main theme for their show; Enamorándonos, which launched in November 2016 and has since moved to Azteca’s main channel 13.

-In May 2017 Cabas released his first ballad "Tanto Que Te Amo Tanto" co-written and produced with Colombian producer José Gaviria.
+In May 2017, Cabas released his first ballad, "Tanto Que Te Amo Tanto," co-written and produced with Colombian producer José Gaviria.
 The song about missing someone very close and dear, was written for his then 8-year-old son Simon.
-Cabas followed his first ballad with his first Cumbia-Reggaeton infused fusion single "Rompe Los Niveles", co-written with hit writer Descemer Bueno of "Baillando" fame.
+Cabas followed his first ballad with his first Cumbia-Reggaeton infused fusion single, "Rompe Los Niveles," co-written with hit writer Descemer Bueno of "Baillando" fame.
 "Rompe Los Niveles" was released in July 2017, immediately inspired a storm of fans.
-In August 2017 Cabas performed the song for the first time live at the VIBRA Bogota radio TYM Festival in front of 15,000 plus people.
-The music video for "Rompe Los Niveles" - a major production directed by the Spanish directing team Javi Rojo and Fini Mazza and shot in Miami - was launched at the end of September 2017.
+In August 2017, Cabas performed the song for the first time live at the VIBRA Bogota radio TYM Festival in front of 15,000 plus people.
+The music video for "Rompe Los Niveles," a major production directed by the Spanish directing team Javi Rojo and Fini Mazza and shot in Miami, was launched at the end of September 2017.